-D. Application to object tracking
+D. Application to Object Tracking

-We apply the Kalman filtering method to the task of object tracking modelled from OpUS image reconstructions and measurement data.
+We apply the Kalman filtering method to the task of object tracking modeled from OpUS image reconstructions and measurement data.
 After generating suitable training data and training the neural network, tracking can be performed as outlined in the following.
+A diagram of the workflow is shown in Fig. 2.